Sonwabiso1/HTML-CSS/README.md

 We use `<sup>`, `<sub>` elements to achieve this.
 And then we use `<small>` to achieve small text in webpage.

-## HTML Capabilities
+## 📚 HTML Capabilities

+**Troubleshooting and Debugging HTML Code**

+In popular desktop browsers like Firefox, there is a hidden treasure trove of information that reveals what is going on with a website's code and performance.

+To access the developer tools, we can either right-click on the demo and select "inspect element," or opt to go to "tools," then "web developer," and choose "inspector."
+This will open up the developer tools, which offer a wide range of tabs with different tools or controls as it is sometimes also referred to.<br>
+Whenever you are unsure about what is happening, just turn to the developer tools in your browser to figure things out.

+**HTML Attributes**

+We have already explored one attribute when discussing the time element.
+Keep in mind that certain attributes are specific to particular elements, such as the daytime attribute, which we only use with the time element.
+On the other hand, some attributes work with multiple elements but not all of them.<br>
+When looking at global attributes in HTML that work universally, we will focus on four highly useful ones.
+The class attribute is the most commonly used.
+It allows us to assign a reusable name to any element, which can then be styled using CSS for all elements sharing that class. <br>
+Another popular attribute is the ID.
+It is similar to the class attribute, but we can only use unique names once on an entire HTML page.
+IDs can be used for CSS targeting, but are more specific, which can sometimes cause issues.
+As a result, CSS developers usually prefer using classes. <br>
+However, IDs come in handy when we need to address specific elements in JavaScript or targeted links. <br>
+HTML offers many attributes that enhance user interaction and provide hooks into browser power.
+These attributes, such as "content editable," allow interaction with the screen, keyboard, and assistive devices. <br>

+**ARIA Roles**
+ARIA Roles are like extra attributes that we can add to HTML elements to make them more meaningful and help browsers understand what they represent.
+The goal is to rely on proper HTML elements to convey the right message about the content's meaning, without needing ARIA Roles.<br>
+ARIA Roles come into play when we want to provide essential information to assistive technologies like screen readers, braille displays, and magnifiers to ensure a website is fully accessible.
+ARIA came about when the web began replacing native applications, and it is particularly valuable for ensuring that everyone can use the full functionality of a complex interface in an app.

-## HTML Navigation and Linking
+## 🔗 HTML Navigation and Linking

-## HTML Working with Graphics and Images
+## 🖼 HTML Working with Graphics and Images

-## HTML Working with Media
+## 🎥 HTML Working with Media

-## HTML Content Identification
+## 🔍 HTML Content Identification

-## HTML Working with Forms and Interactive Elements
+## 📚 HTML Working with Forms and Interactive Elements

-## Organizing Tabular Information in HTML
+## 📊 Organizing Tabular Information in HTML